curvance/Curvance-CantinaCompetition/tests/fuzzing/README.md

 - Input ranges on creation of lock does not test full range of input – would benefit from additional coverage
 - increaseAmountAndExtendLock is lacking coverage (or as of currently, fuzzer has not yet reached the state to call)
 - Postcondition checks on adding non-continuous locks (i.e: that the lock of the previous values decrease, and new lock values increase)
+- Postconditions on additional functions, such as disableContinuousLock, processExpiredLock
 - Additional stateful functions can be added, including:
   - Chainpoints
     - equal to user's (CVE locked as non continuous) + (CVE locked * continuousLock point multiplier)